Orchestra Sinfonica Nazionale della RAI

 Beyond that, I have to notice a few other little things about Yende’s diction, which is anyway studied with care and scrupulousness, but sometimes her “c” and “g” are a little too hard and spoil the final part of Una voce poco fa: «e cento trappole prima di cedere saprò giocar».
 Speaking of Rossini, the soprano does not skimp on the final puntatura, leading some purists to make an outcry, but I cannot deny its effectiveness (at my own risk facing those same purists).

 I do not linger on the individual arias because there is not a lot to add to what I said earlier: the strengths and weaknesses are equally distributed in all of them.
 I just remember Marco Armiliato’s conduction.
-The conductor does not shine for originality but is the singer’s faithful ally.
+The conductor does not shine for originality but carefully accompanies the singer.